Do you want to learn how to hypnotize someone in just five easy steps? If so, you are in the right place.

-Founder of a pioneering therapeutic method called Rapid Transformation Therapy, Marisa Peer recommends using a Rapid Eye Movement (R.E.M) technique to help clients enter hypnotic state much quicker than with traditional approaches.
+Founder of a pioneering therapeutic method called Rapid Transformational Therapy®, Marisa Peer recommends using a Rapid Eye Movement (R.E.M) technique to help clients enter hypnotic state much quicker than with traditional approaches.

 Marisa’s technique involves asking the client to close their eyes and roll their eyes up for a few moments.
 Once they close their eyelids over the eyes, you will notice their eyes start flickering under the eyelids.
 This will help your client relax and enter a trance state similar to the Rapid Eye Movement (R.E.M) stage of sleep, characterized by vivid dreams associated with increased brain activity.
 From this point forward, you then focus on deepening the trance.

-Bypassing someone’s critical mental chatter is important because once you do that, you have someone's attention, and you can continue deepening the trance.
+Bypassing someone’s critical mental chatter is important to get someone’s attention, then you can continue deepening the trance.

-There are hundreds, if not thousands, of inductions and deepeners you can use, so it is always a good idea to have a good selection on hand, in case one method doesn’t seem to be working.
+There are hundreds, if not thousands, of inductions and deepeners you can use.
+It is always a good idea to have a good selection on hand, in case one method doesn’t seem to be working.

-There are many ways to do this - one of which is to simply repeat relaxing phrases like “you are now going deeper and deeper into this beautiful soothing relaxation” or “every sound that you hear causes you to go deeper and deeper into this calm state of relaxation.”
+There are many ways to do this.
+One way is to simply repeat relaxing phrases like “you are now going deeper and deeper into this beautiful soothing relaxation” or “every sound that you hear causes you to go deeper and deeper into this calm state of relaxation.”

-This part of the script should be read in a smooth, melodic voice and it should be read very slowly in order to relax someone.
+This part of the script needs to be read in a smooth, melodic voice.
+It needs to be read very slowly in order to relax someone.